ShashankSinha98/Sentiment-Analysis-of-Food-Reviews/README.md

 - Training Accuracy = ~93 %
 - Testing Accuracy = ~91 %

-tf.Keras model was then converted into tflite model.
+tf.Keras model was converted into tflite model.
 Then, it was used inside Android Application to perform the food review classification inside app.

 ## Screenshots of application -